HolyLab/HolyLabRegistry/README.md

     ```

 3. Adding a new SSH key to your GitHub account
-    - Copies the contents of the id_rsa.pub file in the local machine to your clipboard
+    - Copies the contents of the id_ecdsa.pub file in the local machine to your clipboard
     - Go to GitHub site
     - In the upper-right corner of any page, click your profile photo, then click Settings.
     - In the user settings sidebar, click SSH and GPG keys.